mongodb/specifications/source/connection-monitoring-and-pooling/tests/README.rst

 - ``failPoint``: optional, a document containing a ``configureFailPoint`` command to run against the endpoint being used for the test.

+- ``poolOptions.appName`` (optional): appName attribute to be set in connections, which will be affected by the fail point.

 Spec Test Match Function
 ========================